Definitions.

 sets on

-will consist of the intersections of
+sets on will consist of the intersections of

 with any finite